Click to Skip Ad

 Tehran on Apple TV+Image source: Apple

 In my opinion, quality spy shows aren’t always easy to come by — making Tehran a rare gem, indeed.
 Too often, it feels like filmmakers or TV showrunners fall back on tired tropes and lazy assumptions about the cloak-and-dagger world of espionage.
-In Tehran, the protagonists are messy, flawed, and prone to mistakes — but also so compelling as to keep you on the edge of your seat from start to finish.
+In Tehran, however, the protagonists are messy, flawed, and prone to mistakes — but also so compelling as to keep you on the edge of your seat from start to finish.

-Season 3, by the way, will see the addition of Hugh Laurie to the cast — he’ll play a South African nuclear inspector.
+Season 3, by the way, will see the addition of Hugh Laurie to the cast.
+He’ll play a South African nuclear inspector.
 Overall, a 10/10 series from Apple.

 Acapulco